Sebosun/full-downling-method/downling-front/README.md

 - [ ] Password input
 - [ ] Toasters
 - [ ] Mentioning that user has no selected exercises // making some exercises default?
+- [ ] Loader when changes are being saved but the timeout hasnt ran yet